 There's a common tendency to want to push sofas up against the wall.
 In some rooms this is necessary due to size restrictions, however, in the majority of cases, there's room to pull the sofa away from the wall.
 If this is the case in your home give it a try.
 It's amazing what a difference it can make when the sofa has some breathing room.

 Ideal Sofa Placement

-- Across From Another Sofa - Since visual balance is so important, there's no better place to put a sofa than facing another (preferably matching) sofa.
-In small rooms, this isn't usually possible, but in larger rooms where the space can accommodate, it's a layout worth considering.
+- Across from another sofa - Since visual balance is so important, there's no better place to put a sofa than facing another (preferably matching) sofa.
+In small rooms, this isn't usually possible, but in larger rooms where space can accommodate, it's a layout worth considering.

 The Subject of Sectionals